CristhianMoreno97/backend-with-Laravel/README.md

 # Installation Guide

 1. Clone the repository
+4. Copy the `.env.example` file to `.env` and update the database credentials
 2. Run `docker-compose up -d` to start the containers
 3. Run `docker-compose exec app composer install` to install the dependencies
+5. Run `docker-compose exec app php artisan jtw:secret` to generate the jwt secret
-4. Run `docker-compose exec app php artisan key:generate` to generate the application key
+7. Run `docker-compose exec app php artisan key:generate` to generate the application key
+6. Run `docker-compose restart app` to restart the app container
-5. Run `docker-compose exec app php artisan migrate` to run the migrations
+7. Run `docker-compose exec app php artisan migrate` to run the migrations
-6. Run `docker-compose exec app php artisan db:seed` to seed the database
+8. Run `docker-compose exec app php artisan db:seed` to seed the database